sarahciston/codingcare/posts/guide.md

 ### Make community / Look/Ask after one another

->"The idea of it has always been to create a space where you don't have to know everything.
+"The idea of it has always been to create a space where you don't have to know everything.
 And it's not like class where you come and everyone's working towards one point, and how good you are is defined by how well you know the technology, how well you can do something.
 Because the club is inherently multidisciplinary, so people will have different strengths, a different background."
+{: .quote }

->>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC
+-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }

 How can we be together in ways that don't feel protracted and forced?

 Community can sometimes feel like too easy a word, even a dirty word, for the way it gets lobbed about by not-always-well-meaning folks who might be making a lot of presumptions when they try to argue "we're all in this together."
 Sometimes we're not actually in this together.
 Sometimes we are not a "we" at all.
 In past experiences, you or those you know may have been put off or harmed by that kind of co-opted language, and so it makes sense to limit our trust to those who earn it.
 It makes sense to use terms like 'community' with a sense of caution.

->"Just because we are in the room together does not mean that we belong to the room or each other: belonging is a speciﬁc genre of affect, history, and political mediation that cannot be presumed and is, indeed, a relation whose evidence and terms are always being contested.
+"Just because we are in the room together does not mean that we belong to the room or each other: belonging is a speciﬁc genre of affect, history, and political mediation that cannot be presumed and is, indeed, a relation whose evidence and terms are always being contested.
 Belonging is a proposition, a theory, a forensic fact, and a name for a kind of attachment."
+{: .quote }

->>–Lauren Berlant [-@berlantCommonsInfrastructuresTroubling2016]
+–Lauren Berlant [-@berlantCommonsInfrastructuresTroubling2016]
+{: .quote .attrib }

 Belonging is hard.
 Community is hard work.
 Real community comes from solidarity across difference, not the simple request to assimilate.
 It is about mutual interrelation and inter-reliance, not extraction.
 In Code Collective, we learn from each other and our skills improve because of each other, but we continually realize this is not the only — or even the primary — reason we gather.
 We have grown excited to know each other and to care for one another as people, not as a means to an end.
 The joy that comes from seeing each other regularly begins to match, or even exceed, the joy we experience from coding together.

->"We reassemble ourselves through the ordinary, everyday, and often painstaking work of looking after ourselves; looking after each other."
+"We reassemble ourselves through the ordinary, everyday, and often painstaking work of looking after ourselves; looking after each other."
+{: .quote }

->>-Sarah Ahmed, *Living a Feminist Life*
+-Sarah Ahmed, *Living a Feminist Life*
+{: .quote .attrib }

 I admit I didn't expect things to get so personal when I launched the Code Collective call in January 2019, but I am glad.
 This personal aspect is what makes Code Collective a joyful space for creative risk-taking that nourishes my own practice.